civerachb-cpr/lego_ri_ros/README.md

 This repo contains code needed for operating the Lego Robot Inventor (#51515) with ROS.

-Everything is very much in development right now, so don't expect much to work yet.
+Everything is very much in development right now, but basic functionality has been demonstrated in ROS Noetic running on Ubuntu 20.04.

-The intention is that the Mindstorms Hub will operate as a serial device, sending and receiving messages over the USB (eventually maybe wi-fi and bluetooth too), with the actual ROS data processing being done on the main PC.
-No ROS-specific code runs on the Mindstorms Hub.
+This project uses the Lego Mindstorms or Lego Spike Prime hub as a serial peripheral, with text-based data running between it and the main PC.
+No ROS specific code runs on the Hub itself, allowing easier porting to ROS2 or other systems.

+Currently only one hub per PC is supported, but this may change in the future.

+Data published from the serial interface node runs at approximately 20Hz, but you may see some variance right now.

 Note that the Lego Spike Prime and Lego Mindstorms hardware is interchangeable.

-Only one hub per PC is currently supported, though that may change in the future.

 ![Simple Arm](doc/simple_arm_urdf.png "Basic URDF")